 Several years before, Robert had been my ninth grade English student in my first year of teaching.
-He sat in the row near the windows, three seats up from the back.
-He was tall and lanky, with a bushy head of straight blond hair.
+He sat in the row near the windows, three or four seats up from the back.
+He was tall and lanky, with a full head of straight blond hair.
 He was very quiet, and I rarely saw him smile.
 He was an average student, but he never raised his hand to answer nor volunteered for class projects.
 He had to be assigned to a group.
 He appeared to have no friends, communicating minimally with fellow students and me in class.

 His school attendance was good, but, when he was absent for a week in March, I asked his homeroom teacher if she knew why.
 She told me that his mother had died.
 There was no funeral, and no father.
 Robert avoided foster care because his 21-year old brother would be his guardian as he did have a job and an apartment.

 When Robert returned to school, I tried to extend my sympathy to him and ask if there was anything I could do for him.
 He told me he didn’t want to talk about it, “at all.”
 So I left him and went on with class.
 But in my heart and brain I knew this wasn’t right.
 I asked our male counselor to talk with him, but he said he was really too busy with boys who were acting out in class, the loudmouths and troublemakers.
 He also had to watch the student (also mine) who had stabbed the shop teacher in the back with a screwdriver, not breaking skin, just tearing his sport coat.
 That student was also returning to our school this week.
 I asked our female counselor, but she told me her office was too completely full everyday with hormonal girls and schedules “out the wazoo.”